-The former home of the Atlanta Braves, Turner Field is situated about two miles from Downtown Atlanta.
+The former home of the Atlanta Braves, Georgia State Stadium – once known as Turner Field – is situated about two miles from Downtown Atlanta.
 It can be a challenge to find good places to eat nearby, but we rounded up some of the best options that are still hanging around the neighborhood, even though the Braves have moved to a new stadium across town.

-The closest establishment to Turner Field, Bullpen Rib House is a barbecue joint known for their slow-smoked ribs.
+The closest establishment to the stadium, Bullpen Rib House is a barbecue joint known for its slow-smoked ribs.
 The Bullpen has lunch, dinner and a full bar, and advertises "moonshine" on its website.

 Address: 735 Pollard Blvd.
 SW

-Underground Atlanta, the open air shopping district is a bit of a walk from Turner's Field but has some hidden dining gems.
+Underground Atlanta, the open-air shopping district, is a bit of a walk from the stadium but has some hidden dining gems.

 One longtime favorite is Rosa's Pizza.
 Here you'll find no-frills New York-style pizza, with gluten-free and vegetarian options.
 Note that Rosa's is not open for dinner; hours are Monday through Friday, 11 a.m. to 6 p.m. and Saturday 11 a.m. to 4 p.m.

-With three locations in the Atlanta area, Tin Lizzy's is a Georgia (and South Carolina) staple for Mexican food, best known for their guacamole and churrasco.
-The Memorial Drive location is a short drive from Turner's Field.
+With several locations in the Atlanta area, Tin Lizzy's is a Georgia (and South Carolina) staple for Mexican food, best known for their guacamole and churrasco.
+The Memorial Drive location is a short drive from the stadium.

 Address: 415 Memorial Drive